Health Insurance for Full Time RVers: What You Need to Know in 2026

 Telemedicine

-Telemedicine refers to virtual healthcare services where you can connect with a medical professional through your smart device, which thankfully most insurance plans cover nowadays.
-For full-time RVers, telemedicine can be particularly valuable as it provides access to healthcare regardless of location, as long as there is an internet signal available.
-There are a number of virtual doctor programs and apps out there (we’ve listed some of our favorites in the section at the bottom of this article) and most offer a way to speak with a doctor, get prescriptions, and even get lab testing if needed.
+Telehealth services are virtual healthcare services where you can connect with a medical professional through your smart device.
+Most insurance plans cover these services now.
+For full-time RVers, telemedicine can be particularly valuable as it provides access to healthcare as long as there is an internet signal available.
+There are a number of virtual doctor programs and apps out there (we’ve listed some of our favorites in the section at the bottom of this article), and most offer a way to speak with a doctor, get prescriptions, and even get lab testing if needed.

 Short-Term Health Insurance for RVers

-Short-term health insurance provides nationwide coverage and can be an attractive option for individuals in transitional periods or those seeking temporary coverage.
-These plans are typically valid for a few months, ranging from three to twelve months or more.
-They are commonly used during job transitions or as a temporary solution between other insurance plans.
-While some individuals may choose to renew these policies for long-term coverage, there are risks involved.
-Each renewal requires recertification, and there is no guarantee that the insurance company will continue to renew the policy.
+Short-term health insurance provides nationwide coverage and can be an attractive option for people in transitional periods or those seeking temporary coverage.
+Federal rules limit short-term plans to 4 months in total, renewals are heavily restricted, and some states ban them entirely.
+These plans are commonly used during job transitions or as a temporary solution between other insurance plans.

 Best State for RV Health Insurance

-For all its faults, Florida’s got some serious benefits for full-time RVers.
-It’s a great place to establish your residency because it doesn’t carry an income tax, has relatively affordable vehicle registration fees, and is popular enough amongst the nomadic set that it has a ton of pre-established mail-forwarding services so you can easily get a “permanent” address.
+Florida is a great place to establish your residency because it doesn’t carry an income tax, has relatively affordable vehicle registration fees, and has a ton of pre-established mail-forwarding services so you can easily get a “permanent” address.

-Florida Blue, one of the state’s most prominent insurers, offers two types of Florida Blue EPO/PPO plans (Blue Select & Blue Options) which act as EPO in-state, but take advantage of an extensive and highly reputable “Blue Card” network that will function out of state as well, essentially making them PPO out of state.
-That makes it a great option for full-time RV health insurance, and it doesn’t cost as much as you might think.
+One of the state’s most prominent insurers, Florida Blue,offers two types of Florida Blue EPO/PPO plans (Blue Select & Blue Options).
+They act as EPO in-state, but take advantage of an extensive and highly reputable “Blue Card” network that will function out of state as well, essentially making them PPO out of state.
+It’s a great option for full-time RV health insurance, and it doesn’t cost as much as you might think.

 RVer Insurance Exchange